 Areas of regional interest

-The Regional Planning Interests Act 2014 (RPI Act) identifies and protects areas of regional interest throughout Queensland.
+The Regional Planning Interests Act 2014 (RPI Act) identifies areas of regional interest throughout Queensland.

 - manage the impact of resource and regulated activities on areas of regional interest